-Symmetric Computing has developed the Virtual Drug Discovery Platform (VDDP) which is a software pipeline that uses a combination of geometric docking and molecular dynamics to identify small molecule drug candidates.
+Symmetric Computing has developed the Virtual Drug Discovery Platform (VDDP) which is a software pipeline that uses a combination of ligand docking and molecular dynamics to identify small molecule drug candidates.
 The VDDP is hosted on our Ada large shared memory GPU supercomputer.
-It includes a database of nearly one billion small molecules with their 3d structures, a database of proteins with their 3d Xray crystal structures from human and other organisms, and a database of over ten thousand experimental and deployed drugs along with their target proteins and binding sites.
-Using this platform we are able to offer drug discovery services that will significantly reduce the time and cost of identifying lead compounds.
+It includes a database of nearly two billion small molecules with their 3d structures, a database of proteins with their 3d Xray crystal structures from human and other organisms, and a database of over ten thousand experimental and deployed drugs along with their target proteins and binding sites.
+Using this platform we are able to conduct early stage drug discovery research that will significantly reduce the time and cost of identifying lead compounds.

-The Virtual Drug Discovery Platform supports high throughput screening of millions of small molecules for binding to a target protein.
-We virtually screen compounds from our database or your proprietary database and select the best candidates for lead compounds.
+The Virtual Drug Discovery Platform supports high throughput vitual screening of millions of small molecules for binding to a target protein.
+We screen compounds from our database or from proprietary databases and select the best candidates for lead compounds.
 This is illustrated in the diagram and workflow procedure below.

 |1.||Select the screening subset from the full small molecule database.
 This is done by examining the physical characteristics of the target protein binding site.
 The small molecule database is then filtered by molecular weight, solubility, pH and charge.
 Additional filtering may be done based on homologies determined by AI programs.|

 |2.||Execute docking of each small molecule in the screening subset to the target protein.
 Select a subset of candidates based on a specified binding affinity cutoff and maximum subset selection size.|

 |3.||Perform a molecular dynamics simulation of the protein - small molecule ligand complex for each of the molecules in the selected subset.
 Based on the free energy and disassociation constant scores, select the best lead compounds.|